mohan08p/play-with-docker.github.io/_posts/2017-03-10-docker-networking.markdown

 ## Overlay network

-Whereas a bridge network provides a connectivity between containers that are on the same host, an overlay network enables connectivity between containers across hosts.
+Whereas a bridge network provides connectivity between containers that are on the same host, an overlay network enables connectivity between containers across hosts.

 There are several possibilities to create a cluster of Docker hosts:
 - setup several Docker engines that communicate through a key value store (like Consul, Etcd or Zookeeper).
 Some additional options need to be provided to each Docker daemon so it targets the KV store